MdHananSjd/Research-Trend-Analyzer/README.md

 A sleek, futuristic dashboard for tracking and visualizing trending research topics and recent papers across various scientific domains.
 Built for researchers, academics, and enthusiasts, this tool provides a dynamic and intuitive way to stay on top of the latest advancements.

 How It Works
 The Research Trend Radar operates on a robust data pipeline that scrapes, processes, and analyzes academic papers.
-It's powered by data from prominent open-access platforms, including arXiv.
+It's powered by data from prominent pen-access platforms, including arXiv.
 The core functionality involves:

 **Data Ingestion**: A dedicated scraping service pulls the latest paper submissions.